sulianthual/boulderstorm/README.md

 code by Sulian Thual (2021)

-Small arcade game, avoid the boulders and earn points.
+Small arcade game, smash and avoid the boulders.
+Supports keyboard or touchscreen controls.
 My first game in Godot, and an adaptation of [boulder shower](https://github.com/sulianthual/bouldershower).

 reference: https://github.com/sulianthual/boulderstorm